 Dr. Zebulon M. Highben is an award-winning composer, conductor, and educator.

-Dr. Zebulon M. Highben is Assistant Professor of Music and Director of Choral Activities at Muskingum University, a liberal arts college of the Presbyterian Church (USA) in New Concord, Ohio.
+Dr. Zebulon M. Highben is Associate Professor of Music and Director of Choral Activities at Muskingum University, a liberal arts college of the Presbyterian Church (USA) in New Concord, Ohio.
 He leads Muskingum’s choral program and teaches conducting, choral methods, choral literature, and applied voice and composition.

 Zebulon previously taught at the University of Wisconsin River Falls, Luther Seminary, and Michigan State University, where he was a graduate teaching assistant in both the choral and musicology departments.
 He has over fifteen years of experience as a full- and part-time church musician, serving Lutheran and Presbyterian congregations in Ohio, Minnesota, and Michigan.
 From 2005-2014, he was the Paul Bouman Endowed Chapel Choir Director at the annual Lutheran Summer Music Academy and Festival, where he conducted the Chapel Choir, taught courses in church music, and designed and coordinated the annual hymn festival.